springone-tour-2020-cicd/katacoda-scenarios/4-argocd/step2.md

-# Install and configure ArgoCD
+# Install and configure Argo CD

 Objective:
-Install and configure ArgoCD.
+Install and configure Argo CD.

 In this step, you will:
-* Install ArgoCD and review the installation
+* Install Argo CD and review the installation
 * Configure options for handling of `kustomize`-based ops files
-* Expose ArgoCD API outside of the Kubernetes cluster
+* Expose Argo CD API outside of the Kubernetes cluster

-## Install ArgoCD
+## Install Argo CD

-Create a namespace for the ArgoCD installation, and install:
+Create a namespace for the Argo CD installation, and install:

 ```
 kubectl create ns argocd